selendra/selendra-wiki/docs/learn/learn-proxies.md

 _any_ proxy.
 Note that the _any_ proxy does not necessarily be the one who created the _pure proxy_ in the first place.
 Hence, _pure proxies_ are not really owned by somebody, but they can be controlled.
-Once that relationship between the _pure proxy_ and its _any_ proxy is broken, the _pure proxy_ will be inaccessible (even if visible on the Polkadot-JS UI).
+Once that relationship between the _pure proxy_ and its _any_ proxy is broken, the _pure proxy_ will be inaccessible (even if visible on the Selendra-Portal UI).
 Also, _pure proxies_ are non-deterministic, meaning that if we lose one _pure proxy_, the next one we create from the same primary account will have a different address.